wolfSSL/wolfssljni/README.md

 ## Building

 ***Note 1)***
-The java.sh script uses a common location for the Java install location.
-If your Java install location is different, this could lead to an error when running java.sh.
-In this case, you should modify java.sh to match your environment.
+The `java.sh` script uses a common location for the Java install location.
+If your Java install location is different, this could lead to an error when running `java.sh`.
+In this case, you should modify `java.sh` to match your environment.

 Build targets for ant are :